douglaslorenzo/django-baseapp/README.md

 # django-baseapp
-this project is a simple e-comerce aplication.
+this project is a simple django base aplication.